Freezing Meat

 Color of Frozen Meat

-The color of frozen meat depends on the size of the crystals that formed during freezing.
-Fast freezing rate creates small ice crystals which scatter most light leaving the meat looking opaque and pale.
-Of course color of the meat is influenced by the species and the amout of myoglobin they carry.
+The color of frozen meat depends on the size of the crystals that form during freezing.
+A fast freezing rate creates small ice crystals that scatter most light, leaving the meat looking opaque and pale.
+Of course, the color of the meat is influenced by the species and the amount of myoglobin they carry.
 In frozen meat, light accelerates discoloration.
-Meats kept in freezers should therefore be covered.
+Meats kept in the freezer should, therefore, be covered.

 Freezer Burn

-Freezer burn is the appearance problem that affect meat in frozen storage.
-The problem occurs in unwrapped or poorly covered meat which is stored at low humidity.
-Such meat starts to dry out fast leaving unattractive spongy layer.
-Meats kept in freezers should therefore be covered as a pracaution against freezer burn.
+Freezer burn is the appearance problem affecting frozen meat.
+The problem occurs in unwrapped or poorly covered meat stored at low humidity.
+Such meat starts to dry out fast, leaving an unattractive spongy layer.
+Therefore, meat kept in the freezer should be covered as a precaution against freezer burn.

 Available from Amazon